 VOTING.
 In regard to the voting of all proxies with respect to a Municipal Fund, the Sponsor has instructed the Trustee to vote the shares held by the Trust in the same proportion as the vote of all other holders of the shares of such Municipal Fund.
-With respect to a rights offering, as described in the Dilution section above, the Trust may not accept any additional securities of the Municipal Funds.

-FIXED PORTFOLIO.
+UNMANAGED PORTFOLIO.
 The value of the Units will fluctuate depending on all of the factors that have an impact on the economy and the equity markets.
 These factors similarly impact the ability of an issuer to distribute dividends.
 Unlike a managed investment company in which there may be frequent changes in the portfolio of securities based upon economic, financial and market analyses, securities of a unit investment trust, such as the Trust, are not subject to such frequent changes based upon continuous analysis.
 All the Securities in the Trust are liquidated or distributed in connection with Trust termination.
 Since the Trust will not sell Securities in response to ordinary market fluctuation, but only at the Trust's termination or upon the occurrence of certain events (see "Trust Administration-Portfolio Supervision") the amount realized upon the sale of the Securities may not be the highest price attained by an individual Security during the life of the Trust.